-- Conduct a review of the financial stability of State System universities assuming the continuation of present operations and as impacted by potential integrations (July-October 2020) - Develop implementation plan(s) for candidate integrations for Board approval (October 2020-April 2021) - Submit proposed implementation plan(s) for public comment for a period not less than 60 days (May-June 2021) - Submit proposed implementation plan for final approval by the Board (July 2021) - Integration effected (July 2022)
+- Conduct a review of the financial stability of State System universities assuming the continuation of present operations and as impacted by potential integrations (July-October 2020) - Develop implementation plan(s) for candidate integrations for Board approval (October 2020-April 2021) - Submit proposed implementation plan(s) for public comment for a period not less than 60 days (May-June 2021) - Submit implementation plan for final approval by the Board (July 2021) - Integration effected (July 2022)

 Based on this proposed timeline, activities associated with implementation would begin in July 2021.
-The proposed implementation plan is recommending a phased implementation schedule, with activities required for the arrival of students for the Fall semester of 2022 being deemed Phase 1.
+The implementation plan sets out a phased implementation schedule, with those deliverables required for core operations necessary to register and provide services for students for the Fall semester of 2022 being prioritized as Phase 1.
+The development and implementation of an integrated curriculum would begin in July 2021 upon Board approval of the plan and continue in phases for three years with full integration accomplished by Fall 2024.
+The approach (see section 5) enables significant faculty engagement, supports program-specific accreditation needs, and provides greater clarity to new and existing students about available degree paths and program options.

 While this implementation planning report focuses on the Priority One recommendations for Phase 1 implementation, note that each of the working groups also identified Priority Two recommendations for post-implementation improvement.

-Proposed Implementation Plan Development Process
+Implementation Plan Development Process

-Proposed Implementation Plan Project Governance Structure
+Implementation Plan Project Governance Structure

-To effectively develop the proposed implementation plan for the integration of the three universities, an implementation planning governance structure was established.
-Each integration was governed by a University Leadership Team (ULT) comprised of the Integration Lead President, Presidents of the integrating universities, Project Manager and Quality Manager, Chief Academic Officers (CAO), Vice Presidents (VP) of Finance and Administration (F&A), and designated functional Working Group Co-Leads of the integrating universities.
+To effectively develop the implementation plan for the integration of the three universities, an implementation planning governance structure was established.
+Each integration was governed by a University Leadership Team (ULT) comprised of the Integration Lead President, Presidents of the integrating universities, Project Manager and Quality Manager, Chief Academic Officers (CAO), Vice Presidents (VP) of Finance and Administration (F&A) and designated functional Working Group Co-Leads of the integrating universities.
 The ULTs were responsible for leading decision-making processes, stakeholder engagement, and implementation planning activities; providing oversight and guidance for the working groups; and providing input to the single System Leadership Team (SLT).
 The SLT was comprised of the Chancellor, Vice Chancellor and Chief Academic Officer, Executive Vice Chancellor, Deputy Chancellor, Strategic Advisor for Institutional Integration, and West (W or West) and Northeast Integration Lead Presidents.
 The SLT was established to lead alignment between the two regional work streams, stakeholder engagement, and implementation planning activities that required coordination; create and oversee development of implementation planning deliverables adopted by ULTs; and serve as the escalation point for ULT-identified risks, issues, and decisions.